Travel

 1 – Travelers may choose to stay with family or friends instead of staying at a hotel or vacation rental property.

-2a – Travelers are reimbursed $25 per night.
+2 – Travelers may receive an allowance of $25 per night.
 The reimbursement is reported as taxable income to the GovOps Division of Finance payroll team.

 F – Staying in a personal camper or trailer home